Language

 Supported languages

-The following table lists the languages supported by the SDK and other key information:
+The following table lists the languages supported by the SDK and other key information.

 Supported language | LanguageTag | Layout direction | Required SDK version |